nazmul34/StackEdit/new/CodeChef - SEAGM.md

 ## Problem Idea:

  1. This problem can be solved by DP.
 But how can we check which number we have taken. n=100 so bitmask is not possible.
  2. We can find those number by using x.
 If x==gcd(x,number) then we can find how many number with common gcd x is taken.
 Other number is not taken .
 We have a count that keeps how many number is already taken.
-So can find those number which gcd is x and
+So can find those number which gcd is already x but not taken.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODc3ODQ0ODldfQ==
+eyJoaXN0b3J5IjpbLTU2MTMwMTMwN119
 -->